Oceans turning from friend to foe, warns landmark UN climate report

 But these obliging gestures come at a cost: Acidification is disrupting the ocean's basic food chain, and marine heatwaves - which have become twice as frequent since the 1980s - are creating vast oxygen-depleted dead zones.

-In the Tasman Sea, for example, a 2015-16 heatwave lasted for 251 days, causing disease outbreaks and a die-off of farmed shellfish.
+In the Tasman Sea, for example, a 2015 to 2016 heatwave lasted for 251 days, causing disease outbreaks and a die-off of farmed shellfish.